Skip to main content

 • Potential Non-Execution:

-If the market does not reach your specified limit price, your order won’t be filled.
-This could result in missed opportunities if the price moves away from your desired level.
+If the market price does not reach your limit, the order remains unfilled.
+This means you may miss out on trading opportunities if the market moves away from your desired price.

 • Avoiding Slippage:

-Slippage occurs when the market price moves unfavorably between the time your order is placed and when it is executed.
-Limit orders can help mitigate slippage risks because they only execute at your specified limit price or better.
+Slippage occurs when the market price changes unfavorably between order placement and execution.
+Limit orders help reduce this risk by executing only at your specified limit price or better.

 • Risk of Partial Fills:

-Depending on market liquidity and order size, limit orders may only partially fill at your specified price.
+Depending on liquidity and order size, your order may only be partially filled at your specified price.

 • Suitability for Volatile Markets: